luketurnerdev/hive-express/README.md

 To facilitate the involvement of the user, we don't even require them to sign up, but just to log in with their MeetUp account.
 Furthermore, the UI is meant to be very intuitive and easy-to-use, and we applied the mobile-first standard from wireframes stage.
 In addition, all the components of the Dash Board (student's list, CA list, MeetUp list) automatically refresh the Calendar to make it show the events the user is attending at each moment, thus being easy for them check information such as the date and the time.

 3. User stories for the whole application

-*Provide UX/UI design documentation(user stories) that adequately show Agile methodology implementation.-Provides multiple user stories that use ‘persona, what and why’ that outline meaningful features of project.
-Shows evidence of user story revision and refinement.*

 ### **Minimum Viable Product (MVP)**